zauberen/ascew/README.md

 # A Simple Console Emulator for Windows
 [![CodeFactor](https://www.codefactor.io/repository/github/dandreas/ascew/badge)](https://www.codefactor.io/repository/github/dandreas/ascew)

-As the name suggests, this is a simple console emulator which gives some basic improvements to the default Windows command line.
+This is a simple shell (I didn't know the correct term at the time when I wrote this) which gives some basic improvements to the default Windows command line shell.
 This release includes the following features:
 * Configuration to change the color of the directory and input/output text
 * Configuration to change the background color
 * Aliases akin to bash's aliases, also configured in the configuration file
+* Ability to change drives (main benefit when I wrote this)

 ## To Install